-Next: , Previous: Recovery, Up: Commands
+Next: , Previous: , Up: SLIME mode [Contents][Index]

-SLIME's cross-reference commands are based on the support provided by the Lisp system, which varies widely between Lisps.
-For systems with no builtin XREF support SLIME queries a portable XREF package, which is taken from the CMU AI Repository and bundled with SLIME.
+SLIME’s cross-reference commands are based on the support provided by the Lisp system, which varies widely between Lisps.
+For systems with no built-in XREF support SLIME queries a portable XREF package, which is taken from the CMU AI Repository and bundled with SLIME.

 Each command operates on the symbol at point, or prompts if there is none.
 With a prefix argument they always prompt.
 You can either enter the key bindings as shown here or with the control modified on the last key, See Key bindings.